 The Gradient Podcast - Alex Tamkin on Self-Supervised Learning and Large Language ModelsPress: [Communications of the ACM]

 The Engineered Mind Podcast - Alex Tamkin on NLP, AI Ethics & PhD Life

 Other topics I think a lot about:

-Societal impacts of technology, especially machine learning
+Societal impacts of technology, especially machine learning and large language models

 Scientific communication and breaking down walls between fields